Hormonal therapy for prostate cancer

-Hormonal therapies lower your testosterone levels or stop it reaching the prostate cancer cells.
-It may be given on its own, or in combination with other treatments.
+Hormonal therapies lower testosterone levels or stop testosterone reaching the prostate cancer cells.
+Hormonal therapy may be given on its own, or in combination with other treatments.

-Prostate cancer needs the hormone testosterone to grow.
+Hormonal therapy for prostate cancer is a treatment to lower the levels of the hormone testosterone in the body.
+Prostate cancer needs testosterone to grow.
 Testosterone is mainly made by the testicles.
-A small amount is made by the adrenal glands, above each kidney.
-Hormonal therapies lower your testosterone levels or stop it reaching the prostate cancer cells.
+Hormonal therapies reduce the amount of testosterone in the body, or stop it reaching the prostate cancer cells.

 Testosterone is important for:

 - muscle development and bone strength.

 Hormonal therapies are drugs that can be given as injections or as tablets.